Sapphired89/SchoologyTheme/README.md

 # Schoology Theme

-A minimal theme for [Schoology](https://www.powerschool.com/classroom/schoology-learning/), using style bot to implement
+A minimal theme for [Schoology](https://www.powerschool.com/classroom/schoology-learning/), using Stylebot to implement

 ## Setup